 Proposed resolution: Rejected.

 802.11aj was formed as a platform for collaboration between 802.11 and China wireless personal area network (CWPAN) working group.
 According to the radio regulations in China, there are only two physical 2.16 GHz bandwidth unlicensed channels available in 60 GHz band.
 When developing Chinese 60GHz national standard, the China radio regulation committee pointed out that only two physical channels will generate serious co-channel interference for many scenarios.
-So the China wireless personal area network (CWPAN) working group suggests further splitting two 2.16 GHz channels into four 1.08 GHz channels.
+So the China wireless personal area network (CWPAN) working group suggested further splitting two 2.16 GHz channels into four 1.08 GHz channels.
 The benefits would include: providing up to 4 physical channels to avoid or mitigate inter-BSS interferences and improve spectrum efficiency; more suitable for low-power portable devices such as smart phone/watch because the instantaneous power requirement is lower for battery powered devices operating on a 1.08 GHz bandwidth channel.
-So there exists the need and benefits to have 11aj (60 GHz).
+So there exist the need and benefits to have 11aj (60 GHz).
 A CDMG STA a DMG STA with additional features, which means it supports both 2.16 and 1.08 GHz bandwidth channels.
 When operating on a 2.16 GHz channel, it uses exactly the same PHY as DMG STAs.
-Also In order to improve backward compatibility with DMG STA, some news rules such as Dynamic Bandwidth Control and enhanced clustering mechanisms including transmitting DMG beacons and PPDU length information both on 1.08 and 2.16 GHz channels, etc. are defined in 11aj.
+Also In order to improve backward compatibility with DMG STA, some new rules such as Dynamic Bandwidth Control and enhanced clustering mechanisms including transmitting DMG beacons and PPDU length information both on 1.08 and 2.16 GHz channels, etc. are defined in 11aj.
 Similar comments were discussed and resolved in document 11-16/0719r1 for reference.